How to Safely Stockpile Emergency Gasoline

 In an emergency, it's important to be prepared.
 While five or ten gallons of gas will get your generator started, you'll need more to get you through the following days without power.

 Having a stockpile of fresh gas will mean having what it takes to get by without fighting panicked crowds around town for the last few tanks available.

 A portable generator holds 5 gallons of gasoline.
-This will restoring power quickly.
+This will restore power quickly.
 However, you should take some steps to ensure it's ready to go when disaster strikes.

 While you probably have a 5-gallon gas can already on-hand, you'll want more than 5 gallons to back you up in a disaster.

 Storing more gas requires a larger gas can.
 You'll want at least 25-30 gallons of gas on-hand in the event of a power outage.
 Investing in a 25-gallon fuel tank with a convenient siphon for fueling your generator's tank will prove very beneficial.

 Be sure to add a couple ounces of fuel stabilizer per 5-gallons of fuel prior to filling the tank with gasoline.
 This will ensure your fuel stays fresh for up to a year.
 For a 25-gallon tank, you'll need approximately 10 ounces of fuel stabilizer.